Home

 Figure 3

-The balance radiograph images shown in Figure 3 are a special technique developed by Dr. Ric Redden and have become the golden international standard for measurement of the distal limb.
+The podiagry balance radiograph images shown in Figure 3 are a special technique developed by Dr. Ric Redden and have become the golden international standard for measurement of the distal limb.
 The use of Epona Metron software to calibrate and measure various soft and hard tissue parameters greatly aids to accomplish optimal farriery work.

 Reworking the unbalanced hoof